 Investment fair values are measured on a recurring basis and determined by quoted market prices and other relevant information generated by market transactions (Level 1).

-Investments are comprised of the following groups as reported at fair value.
+Investments, which are board-designated endowment funds (see Note 8), are comprised of the following groups as reported at fair value.